Author(s): Dr. Florence Williams

 - Provide regular opportunities for one-on-one meetings

 What other policies or practices for incorporating regular and substantive interaction through course design have you applied or are exploring at your higher education institution?
-Please share your thoughts with our TOPkit Community on Discord!
+Please share your thoughts with our TOPkit community on LinkedIn!